ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/cellular.md

 Non-IP is a new option for communication over NB-IoT.
 The device sends messages to an operator messaging service.
 The server application communicates with the messaging service using a web API.
 The messaging service allows the device and server application to communicate regardless of their activity windows.
 The cellular network security services provide security inside the cellular network, from the messaging center to the web application with HTTPS.
 Because network support for non-IP may vary, the application depends on use case.
 For wider operation, it needs to support both non-IP and IP for a transition period.

 For DTLS and TLS transport security, even if the device maintains its own IP address during power save periods, the address may be changed in the network due to Network Address Translation (NAT).
 NAT is a mechanism to share the few IPv4 addresses among more users.
 The NAT address change necessitates renegotiation of the (D)TLS security session.
 The TLS and DTLS protocols support session ID and session ticket mechanisms to optimize the renegotiation.
 Both device and (D)TLS server must support the used mechanism.

+To read more about security, see [Arm Mbed TLS](https://os.mbed.com/docs/latest/reference/tls.html).

 ### Class reference